-Emerging risk is the risk of losses which may result from unknown event/occurrence that has never taken place before or lacking of experience in facing such risk up to the present.
+Emerging Risk is the risk of losses which may result from unknown event/occurrence that has never taken place before or lacking of experience in facing such risk up to the present.
 In the future, there could be changes that take place as a result of various circumstances regardless of whether politically driven, legally driven, socially driven, technology driven or environmentally driven.
 In certain situation, it may not be possible to assess the impact or be unable to specify the risk.
 For example, risk arising from nanotechnology, risk from modifying heredity or the risk arising from changes in weather conditions etc.

-Emerging risk which may impact the Company could take the form of technological change i.e. Fintech, digital transformation, cyber attack and internet burglary.
+Emerging risk which may impact the Company could take the form of technological change i.e. Fintech, digital transformation, cyber attack and internet burglary. and the risk from the epidemic situation that may occur again Including extreme changes/volatility of the climate.